(Translate this site)

 We sort of went around in a wide circle for a moment as I tried to mount a defense against the unprovoked attack, but I was already hurting.

-He then knocked me down and I took the opportunity to roll under the rear end of Shadow, to frantically undo the two spring-loaded release latches for my crash bars there.
+He then knocked me down, and I took the opportunity to get my head and arms under the rear end of Shadow, to frantically undo the two spring-loaded release latches for my crash bars there.

-These bars were like skinny crow bars with some fancy bends on both ends.
+These rods were like skinny crow bars with some fancy bends on both ends.

-He staggered backwards cursing and nursing his arms and I scrambled out as fast as I could in an effort to keep him off balance, continuing to sweep the bars dangerously before me, forcing him back step by step as I got to my feet.
+He retreated cursing and nursing his arms, and I scrambled out as fast as I could in an effort to keep him off balance, continuing to sweep the bars dangerously before me, forcing him back step by step as I got to my feet.

 I had murder in mind at that moment, as I knew it was going to be him or me, and I didn't dare give him any further chances in the bout.

-After I was back on my feet again I accelerated my aggression to manic intensity, catching him with several blows about the chest and shoulders and hips, pretty much all of them obviously painful.
+After I was back on my feet again I accelerated my aggression to manic intensity, catching him with several blows about the chest and shoulders and hips, pretty much all of them obviously painful (by that point I was wielding a bar in each hand (as there were two of them), and pummeling the hell out of him).

-Finally I caught him a couple times in the head and face, and he went down, bleeding pretty heavily.
+Finally I got past his defensive posture and caught him a couple times in the head and face, and he went down, bleeding.

-He was now crying and pleading with me not to kill him, trying to protect himself from further bar strikes by basically curling up into a fetal position.
+He was now crying and pleading with me not to kill him, trying to protect himself from further bar strikes by basically curling up into a fetal position, with his arms folded over his face and head.
 He was huddled on the ground with his back towards me, peeking through his fingers.

 "If you try anything at all I will kill you," I warned him.
 I wasn't about to take any extra chances with this son of a bitch.

 "Why the hell did you jump me?"
-I demanded.
+I demanded, poised to strike him again with the bars.

 He then explained he'd been hired to attack me and my car.
 And who had done the hiring?
-It was Roddy.
+Roddy.

 Bastard!

-The mugger-for-hire turned out to be a bouncer in a local bar.
+The mugger-for-hire turned out to be a bouncer from a local bar.
 Who'd thought I'd be an easy couple of hundred bucks.
-He'd meant to disable Shadowfast but failed.
+He'd meant to disable Shadowfast, but failed.
 He was also supposed to cripple me up for a while.
-Not necessarily kill me.
-But make sure I remembered the moment.
-If I lived through it.
+Not necessarily kill me; but make sure I remembered the moment (if I did live through it).

 Now the question was, what to do with him?

 I couldn't think of anything fancy or poetic with my adrenaline still racing.
-So I stood over him with a single bar raised and ready for action, as I instructed him to spread himself flat on the ground, crawl over to his truck, and then underneath it.
+So I stood over him with bars still at the ready, as I instructed him to spread himself flat on the ground, crawl over to his truck, and then underneath it.

 This gave me the chance to retrieve some spare automotive electrical wire and pliers from my trunk.